 - Allocate space on the City’s website for people to share their personal thoughts on how the City can improve accessibility.

-Staff will provide an update on the status of this project in November 2018.
+Staff are implementing the recommendations and will provide an update on implementation in 2021.